1930-1959 Timeline

 1955 – Nov

 The Regal Theatre opens at 121 Bridge Street, Benalla.
-It will close as a cinema in October 1980 and converted into the Benalla Skating Rink.
+It will close as a cinema in October 1980 with the interior gutted and converted into the Benalla Skating Rink.

 1956 – Sep